 - Are there any lifestyle changes I should make to help my health, such as giving up smoking, avoiding certain foods, or doing more of a certain type of exercise?

 - What are the results of my tests and what do they mean for me?

 Tips for living with a long-term condition

-NHS Choices has created some practical tips on living with a long-term condition.
+The NHS website has practical tips on living with a long-term condition.
 To download a leaflet that explains these in more detail, click here:

 - Accept you have a persistent health condition…and then begin to move on